Intuit Inc.

 Bull Case

-AI strengthens rather than erodes INTU's data moat, enabling multiple re-rating and FCF compounding as the disruption narrative fades.
+AI strengthens rather than erodes INTU's data moat, driving ARPU expansion and multiple re-rating as the disruption narrative fades.

 Bear Case